Constructing an Islamic eight-point star

 - What does it tell you that artists across many regions developed these patterns from the same simple tools?

 Point students to the eight-point star overlay page and the twelve-point star overlay to explore more complex patterns.
+For radial symmetry in another tradition, see the mandala plan.
+For repeating a unit across a plane, see the tessellation plan.

 Assessment rubric